WayneKeenan/picraftzero/README.md

 The right hand side joystick on the physical or virtual (web page) joystick cotnrols the motors.
 The left hand side joystick on the physical or virtual (web page) joystick cotnrols the pan/tilt.

-If a cameara, or 2, is attached then there will be streaming video.
+If a camera, or 2, is attached then there can be streaming video available.
-If the browser is on a phone then gyro reading can be sent to the Pi to control the pan/tilt servos.
-This is especually useful when the phone is put in a Google Cardboard viewer as the pan/tilt servo will track your head movements.
+If the browser is on a phone then the gyro readings from it can be sent to the Pi to control the pan/tilt servos.
+This is useful when the phone is put into a Google Cardboard viewer, the pan/tilt servo will track your head movements.

 This example can be found [here](examples/pantilt.py)